-- A. Public and private schools, Town of Southwest Ranches governmental facilities, places of worship, police and fire stations, libraries, publicly owned cultural and civic uses, nursing homes, cemeteries, parks and recreation facilities, accessory dwellings, and agricultural uses. - B. Wireless communication facilities Wireless telecommunication antennas and accessory equipment are permitted on Town-owned properties and within public rights-of-way. - C. Special residential Facility Category (2) development as defined in the Administration section in Part II of this Plan; subject to the Special Residential Facilities provisions herein and allocation of two (2) reserve or flexibility unitsbonus sleeping rooms in accordance with the provisions and policies for application of these units as contained in the "Administrative Rules Document: Broward County Land Use Plan." - D. Special residential Facility Category (3) development as defined in the Administration section in Part II of this Plan; subject to the Special Residential Facilities provisions herein in Section 14 of this Element and allocation of reserve or flexibility unitsbonus sleeping rooms in accordance with the provisions and policies for application of these units as contained in the "Administrative Rules Document: Broward County Land Use Plan"; each flexibility or reserve unit shall permit two (2) sleeping rooms regardless of the number of kitchens or baths.
+- A. Public and private schools, Town of Southwest Ranches governmental facilities, places of worship, police and fire stations, libraries, publicly owned cultural and civic uses, nursing homes, cemeteries, parks and recreation facilities, accessory dwellings, and agricultural uses. - B. Wireless communication facilities. - C. Special residential Facility Category (2) development as defined in the Administration section of this Plan; subject to the Special Residential Facilities provisions herein and allocation of two (2) reserve or flexibility units in accordance with the provisions and policies for application of these units as contained in the "Administrative Rules Document: Broward County Land Use Plan." - D. Special residential Facility Category (3) development as defined in the Administration section of this Plan; subject to the Special Residential Facilities provisions herein and allocation of reserve or flexibility units in accordance with the provisions and policies for application of these units as contained in the "Administrative Rules Document: Broward County Land Use Plan"; each flexibility or reserve unit shall permit two (2) sleeping rooms regardless of the number of kitchens or baths.